mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 We can also create pods using manifest fields describing the container(s) that make the pod.

-Let,s grab the example at the begining and store in our filesystem with busybox.yml.
+we will grab the example at the begininng and store in our filesystem with busybox.yml.

 ```bash
 ~/Documents/work/k8/pods » kubectl create -f busybox.yml